csalmeida/ruby-classes-and-modules/README.md

 Class read/write methods are similar to [instance read/write methods](#read/write-methods).
 However, there are not equivalent to `attr_*` methods except on the [Ruby on Rails](https://rubyonrails.org/) framework as the `cattr_*` but not on Ruby yet.
 This could be because they're not used that often.

-Read/write methods are defined almost the same way as instance read/write methods with the different of class ones using the `self` keyword:
+Read/write methods are defined almost the same way as instance read/write methods with the difference of class ones making use of the `self` keyword:

 ```ruby
 # class-attributes-and-methods/class_read_write_methods.rb